 Using a straw will help you drink water faster.
-This in turn will make you drink more water.
+It helps with consuming water at a faster rate.
 So it makes pretty darn good sense to use a straw.

 Now, I’m not talking about plastic straws these are terrible for the environment.
 The straws I’m referring to are the reusable variety.

-Given the choice, I’d go with stainless steel straws than can be pricey but these will last longer.
+Given a choice, I’d go with stainless steel straws that can be pricey, but these will last longer.